-There are no accurate figures for those killed in the New Zealand wars.
-Historian James Cowan suggested that over 500 British and colonial forces and about 250 kūpapa (Māori supporting the government) died.
-The number killed on the other side is even harder to estimate.
-Cowan suggests 2,000.
-In a Māori population of under 80,000 this was a major loss of young men.
+There are no accurate casualty figures for the New Zealand Wars.
+Historian James Cowan suggested that over 500 men of the British and colonial forces and about 250 kūpapa (Māori allies of the government) died.
+The number killed on the other side is harder to estimate.
+Cowan suggested 2,000.
+In a population of about 60,000, this was a major loss of young men.

-Kūpapa Māori who fought for the Crown and tribes that fought against the Crown remembered their historical conflicts long after they had passed.
+Kūpapa who fought for the Crown and iwi that fought against the Crown remembered these conflicts long after they had ended.

-Pākehā also did not remember the New Zealand wars with any enthusiasm.
+Pākehā also did not remember the New Zealand Wars with any enthusiasm.
 There were few memorials to the wars until the early 20th century, when some were put up as 50th anniversary commemorations.
 Memorials were used to encourage enlistment during the First World War by providing an example of men who had fought for the British Empire.

 In the 1920s James Cowan’s two-volume history of the wars, which in one sense was a pioneering work of oral history, painted an image of the wars as full of stirring stories.
 Cowan hoped the wars might in this way become central to the country’s identity.
 Rudall Hayward was advised by Cowan when he directed the film Rewi’s last stand (1925 silent, 1940 sound).